 679 Farmington Avenue, West Hartford, CT 06119

-Check back here for updates – we hope to present this as a livestreamed event, but it remains tentative.
+Available in-person to a limited audience and livestreamed.
 The ancient and beautiful service of Choral Evensong is presented on the fourth Sunday of selected months at St. John’s.
 Join us on April 25 at 5:00pm for music by the St. John’s Schola; Scott Lamlein, organist and choirmaster.

 What is Choral Evensong?
 “Evensong … is a very tiny fragment of something else: it is a fragment of the worship which is offered to God by Christian people every hour in every part of the world.
 When you come to Evensong here it is as if you were dropping in on a conversation already in progress — a conversation between God and people which began long before you were born and will go on long after you are dead.”